Skip to main content

 Definition

-A dynamic table is a component that can be inserted into a contract template, allowing the management of a variable number of rows.
+A dynamic table is a component that can be inserted into a contract type, allowing the management of a variable number of rows.

 It is used when contractual information is not predetermined, such as in purchase contracts, service agreements, or software license sales.